AshLaw96/weather-wise/README.md

 - **Incorrect quit option**

-  - If the user typed an incorrect value they will be informed that there value was incorrect and that they would need to type either Y/y or N/n.
+  - If the user typed an incorrect value they will be informed that their value was incorrect and that they would need to type either Y/y or N/n.

 ![screenshot](documentation/features/quit-error.png)

 - **The quiz**

-  - When the player has chosen there difficulty level and how many questions they would like to answer, the app will then access the questions library and choose data from the chosen level and pick random question from it and start asking the user until there chosen amount has been completed.
+  - When the player has chosen their difficulty level and how many questions they would like to answer, the app will then access the questions library and choose data from the chosen level and pick random question from it and start asking the user until their chosen amount has been completed.

 ![screenshot](documentation/features/quiz.png)

 - **Incorrect value for quiz**

-  - If the user inputs an incorrect value they will be shown that there input is incorrect and they must type either A/a, B/b, C/c or D/d.
+  - If the user inputs an incorrect value they will be shown that their input is incorrect and they must type either A/a, B/b, C/c or D/d.

 ![screenshot](documentation/features/quiz-error.png)